springfuse/springfuse.github.com/index.md

 * <a href="https://github.com/jaxio/generated-projects/tree/master/demospringdata">Backend only using Spring Data JPA...</a>

 ## Generate a project yourself
-<strong>To generate a project</strong>, adjust the settings below and execute the resulting command lines in a console.
+To <strong>generate a project</strong>, adjust the settings below and execute the resulting command lines in a console.

 ## Requirements
 Have at least Java 1.6 and Maven 2 installed on your machine.